AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Introduction

 \section{Introduction}

 The field of data science is primarily concerned with the process of extracting information from data, often by way of fitting a mathematical model.
 Data science, as an umbrella term for techniques drawn from various disciplines, is agnostic as to who or what is driving that extraction.
-Indeed, while much effort has been dedicated to codifying effective workflows for data scientists \cite{fapi96}, e.g.~the Cross-Industry Standard Process for Data Mining (CRISP-DM) \cite{chcl00} and others \cite{kumu06}, there is no inherent restriction that forces any phase of the process to be manually applied.
+Indeed, while much effort has been dedicated to codifying effective workflows for data scientists~\citep{fapi96}, e.g.~the Cross-Industry Standard Process for Data Mining (CRISP-DM)~\citep{chcl00} and others~\citep{kumu06, stbu21}, there is no inherent restriction that forces any phase of the process to be manually applied.

-Certainly, in the modern era, one element of data mining and analysis is almost ubiquitously automated: model development, specifically model training.
-At one point in time, this was considered a novel advance, with computers only just becoming capable of running model-updating algorithms without human intervention.
-In fact, this form of automation was considered such a paradigm shift that it birthed the term `machine learning' (ML) in the 1950s \cite{sa59}, provoked debate on its ``moral and technical consequences'' \cite{wi60, sa60}, and merged into the evolution of modern data analysis \cite{tu62}.
-Advances since then, both fundamental and technological, have only cemented computational dominance of model development.
+Certainly, in the modern era, one element of data mining and analysis is almost ubiquitously automated: model training.
+At one point in time, this was considered a novel advance, with computers only just becoming capable of running model-updating algorithms, as depicted in Fig.~\ref{Fig:Solution}, without human intervention.
+In fact, this form of automation was considered such a paradigm shift that it birthed the term `machine learning' (ML) in the 1950s~\citep{sa59}, provoked debate on its ``moral and technical consequences''~\citep{wi60, sa60}, and merged into the evolution of modern data analysis~\citep{tu62}.
+Advances since then, both fundamental and technological, have all but cemented computational dominance for model training.

 Now, more than 60 years beyond the dawn of ML, associated techniques and technologies have diffused through society at large.
 While advances in graphics processing units (GPUs) and big data architectures are credited with popularising deep neural networks (DNNs), abundant black-box implementations of the backpropagation method have also played their part.
-In effect, the need for human expertise to train complex inferential models has been lessened, and the last decade has consequently witnessed data science moving towards democratisation \cite{boko19}.
-The 2012 journal article that is frequently credited with kicking off the DNN era sums it up well: ``What many in the vision research community failed to appreciate was that methods that require careful hand-engineering by a programmer who understands the domain do not scale as well as methods that replace the programmer with a powerful general-purpose learning procedure.'' \cite{krsu12}
+In effect, the need for human expertise to develop complex inferential models has been lessened, and the last decade has consequently witnessed data science moving towards democratisation~\citep{boko19}.
+The 2012 journal article that is frequently credited with kicking off the DNN era sums it up well: ``What many in the vision research community failed to appreciate was that methods that require careful hand-engineering by a programmer who understands the domain do not scale as well as methods that replace the programmer with a powerful general-purpose learning procedure.''~\citep{krsu12}